haptork/easyLambda/doc/tutorial/1_dataflow.md

 ###### Multiple rows

 We have restricted our data-flow examples to the calculation for a single number.
-However, we can pass a list (array, vector, …) of numbers in the rise and the same data-flows will transform each number / row in the list.
+However, we can pass a list (array, vector or other containers) of numbers in the rise and the same data-flows will transform each number / row in the list.
 This is the usual semantics of `map` in functional paradigm i.e. `map` transforms a list into a new list by applying a function to each element of the list.